rajeshvkothari/oom/Internal/Int_Honolulu.md

 		workflowType=argo-workflow
         ```

-		Note: To deploy a firewall, sdwan models add only {IP_OF_ONAP_OOM_DEMO_ADDR} and oran models add all IP.
+		Note: To deploy a firewall, sdwan models only add {IP_OF_ONAP_OOM_DEMO_ADDR} and for oran models add all IPs.

-		In an Argo workflow, there is two ways/method for executing argo template.
+		In an argo workflow, there is two ways for executing argo template.

         - containerSet : A containerSet template is similar to a normal container or script template but allow you to specify multiple containers to run within a single pod.

 	      - For using containerSet based argo template set: